cksystemsteaching/selfie/README.md

 #### Code Generation

 We made it all the way to the last step of implementing literals.
 Code generation produces an implementation of high-level programming language constructs in machine code, including constructs as simple as literals.
 But what is really the meaning of literals?
 The challenge, besides implementing semantics through code generation, is to figure out what semantics we actually want.
 We need to be absolutely certain about that.
 This is relatively easy with literals but not so much with other constructs.
-It took computer scientists many years to figure out and agree on which semantics basic programming language constructs should have.
+It took computer scientists years to figure out and agree on which semantics basic programming language constructs should have.

 Integer and character literals are easy to figure out.
 An integer literal as well as a character literal, through its ASCII code, both represent a numerical value.
 But a string literal is already more complex.
 It represents, as its value, a pointer to the memory address where the string actually starts in main memory plus the actual string itself as stored in main memory.

 Sounds like we also need to know how the target machine works and what machine code can do for us.
 Recall that all computation happens on the CPU in registers.
 Code and data is all stored in main memory.
 Data is loaded into CPU registers from memory, then manipulated in CPU registers, and finally stored from CPU registers back into memory.
 Since all data manipulation happens in registers, we need to generate code for literals that loads their values into registers.
+In sum, there are three distinct problems we need to solve to make this work.

+> Code allocation

+Firstly, we need to allocate memory to store generated code.
+As long as we do not aim at generating optimized code, this is easy using *straight code generation*, with one notable exception.
+Straight code generation means that we generate machine instructions as soon as possible and store the generated instructions sequentially one after another in memory.
+For this purpose, the selfie compiler allocates a large block of memory on the heap referred to by a global variable called `code_binary`.
+Another global variable called `code_size` keeps track of the number of bytes generated for code.
+Initially, `code_size` is `0` and then incremented by `4` bytes for each generated machine instruction, similar to a bump pointer allocator, but at compile time!
+Recall that each RISC-U instruction is encoded in exactly 4 bytes.
+The only challenge with straight code generation is when code is generated but some information about that code only becomes available later.
+In this case, we need to remember that code and do a *fixup* later.
+More details are below when it comes to generating code for control-flow statements.

+> Data allocation

 > Register allocation